yifding/hetseq/README.md

-# BERT at a University: Distributed GPU training on Heterogeneous Systems
+# HetSeq: Distributed GPU Training on Heterogeneous Infrastructure
 This is our coding implementation for the paper:

 >Yifan Ding, Nicholas Botzer, Tim Weninger (2020).